Bill Crisp Senior Center

 Chair Aerobics, Line Dance and Stretch Class

 Guidelines recommend 150 minutes of moderate-intensity aerobic activity per week.
 Join us for two days a week for moderate exercise and meet new friends Monday sessions of this ever-popular class include 30 minutes of line dance and 30 minutes of chair aerobics.
-Wednesday include 30 minutes of full-body stretching and 30 minutes of chair aerobics.
+Wednesdays include 30 minutes of full body stretching and 30 minutes of chair aerobics.
 Pre-registration is required.

 Chair Fitness Frenzy